NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Each water heater should be entered as a ``Systems/WaterHeating/WaterHeatingSystem``.
 Inputs including ``WaterHeaterType`` and ``FractionDHWLoadServed`` must be provided.
-The water heater ``Location`` can be optionally entered; if not provided, a default water heater location will be assumed based on the IECC climate zone.
+The water heater ``Location`` can be optionally entered; if not provided, a default water heater location will be assumed based on IECC climate zone.

 +--------------------+--------------------------------------------------------------------------------------------+
 | IECC Climate Zone  | Default Water Heater Location                                                              |